khiebiggs/ShutlQuote/README.md

 # Thoughts/Assumptions/Shortcomings

 * I notice that the exercise specifies that the information should be sent to the API via a post request - I personally believe a GET request would be a better choice as the functionality of the request makes it a safe one.
-* I had to rush a bit due to time constraints at work, so testing isn't as thorough as I would have liked it to be
+* I had to rush a bit due to time constraints at work, so testing isn't as thorough as I would have liked it to be - particularly testing the frontend interactions.
 * There is no input validation on the frontend, and no exception handling on the frontend or the backend.
     * If I had more time I would have written exception handling code on the API, to ensure meaningful HTTP status codes are returned
     * I would have also written exception handling code for the AJAX portion of the code so that meaninful error messages are returned to the user